joao-carloto/FireRobot/README.md

 FireRobot
 =========

 <strong>WARNING!</strong> This extension will not work from Firefox 47 onward.
 This is due to the deprecation and removal of the FUEL library.
-Current alternatives to this library would not support the full range of functionality that this extension currently provides.
+Alternatives to this library would not support the full range of functionality that this extension provides.
 <br/>
 Also, the extension current implementation makes it incompatible with the Firefox signing system.
 Basically, once you run a test from the extension, a file is written into the extension folder and the signature becomes invalid.
 <br/>